Metro City (Indonesia): Geography and climate

 Metro is spread over an area of 73.21 km2, with the built up area consisting of 24.57% of the city, or 16.88 km2.
-As of 2010, it had a population of 145,346, with a density of 2,116.2 people per km2 (5,480.9/sq mi); the 2020 Census resulted in a population of 168,676, giving a density of 2,453.8 people per km2 (6,355.5/sq mi).
+As of 2010, it had a population of 145,346, with a density of 2,116.2 people per km2 (5,480.9/sq mi); the 2020 census resulted in a population of 168,676, giving a density of 2,453.8 people per km2 (6,355.5/sq mi).
+The official estimate of population as at mid-2024 was 182,293 (comprising 91,701 males and 90,592 females).

 The city is built around the Dutch land use planning system.
 Its economic and political hub is in the center, in the area around the city park.
 All five provincial and national roads that transect Metro meet in this area.
 Northern Metro is a residential area, while western Metro is used for commercial space, southern Metro for agriculture, and parts of southern and eastern Metro for educational and other public facilities.

-The land in Metro is relatively flat, with an elevation between 30 and 60 m.
+The land in Metro is relatively flat, with an elevation of between 30 and 60 m.
 When it was first settled, the area was heavily forested; there are still pockets of forest within the city limits.

 The climate in Metro is humid and tropical.
 The average air temperature is between 26 and 28 C, with an average humidity of 80 to 88% and an average yearly precipitation of 2264 to 2868 mm.
 The dry season usually lasts from September until May.

 Administrative divisions

 When Metro was originally made an autonomous city, it had two kecamatan, or administrative districts, Metro Raya and Metro Bantul.
-However, it now is divided into five districts (kecamatan), tabulated below with their populations at the 2010 Census and at the 2020 Census.
+However, it now is divided into five districts (kecamatan), tabulated below with their populations at the 2010 census and at the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages in each district (all classed as urban kelurahan).

-The five districts are subdivided into 22 administrative urban villages (kelurahan), each listed with its population at the 2010 Census and its postal code.
+The five districts are subdivided into 22 administrative urban villages (kelurahan), each listed with its population at the 2010 census and at the mid 2024 official estimates, together with its postal code.